 Combining two queries in Power Query or in Power BI is one of the most basic and also essential tasks that you would need to do in most of data preparation scenarios.
 There are two types of combining queries; Merge, and Append.
-Database developers easily understand the difference, but majority of Power BI users are not developers.
-In this post I’ll explain the difference between Merge and Append, and situations that you should use each.
+Database developers easily understand the difference, but the majority of Power BI users are not developers.
+In this post, I’ll explain the difference between Merge and Append, and situations that you should use each.
 If you want to learn more about Power BI, read Power BI online book, from Rookie to Rock Star.

 Why Combine Queries?

 This might be the first question comes into your mind; Why should I combine queries?
-The answer is that; You can do most of the things you want in a single query, however it will be very complicated with hundreds of steps very quickly.
-On the other hand your queries might be used in different places.
-For example one of them might be used as a table in Power BI model, and also playing part of data preparation for another query.
+The answer is that; You can do most of the things you want in a single query, however, it will be very complicated with hundreds of steps very quickly.
+On the other hand, your queries might be used in different places.
+For example one of them might be used as a table in Power BI model, and also playing the part of data preparation for another query.
 Combining queries is a big help in writing better and simpler queries.
 I’ll show you some examples of combining queries.

-Result of a combine operation on one or more queries will be only one query.
+The result of a combine operation on one or more queries will be only one query.
 You can find Append or Merge in the Combine Queries section of the Query Editor in Power BI or in Excel.

 Append means results of two (or more) queries (which are tables themselves) will be combined into one query in this way:

 - Rows will be appended after each other. (for example appending a query with 50 rows with another query with 100 rows, will return a result set of 150 rows)

 - Columns will be the same number of columns for each query*. (for example, col1, col2,…, col10 in the first query, after appending with same columns in the second query will result into one query with a single set of col1,col2, …, col10)